luyao475/RidingAlert/README.md

 # Web UI
 The Web UI is built using Dash.
-The total driving time for each driver and the fatigue driver ID were read directly from topic.
+The total driving time for each driver and the fatigue driver ID are read directly from topic.